yash509/DevSecOps-React-Movie-App/README.md

 Using CSS to create visually appealing and user friendly application

-Docker to use to vuild docker image: docker build --build-arg OMDB_V3_API_KEY=<your-api-key> -t movie-app .
+Docker to use to vuild docker image:-

+docker build --build-arg OMDB_V3_API_KEY=<your-api-key> -t movie-app .